10 Scottish Dog Breeds You Should Know

 Cairn Terriers are affectionate, friendly, and independent.

-However, if you are a busy dog owner, this dog is not suitable for you because they love their owners, keeping them active often and being with them during the day.
+However, if you are a busy dog owner, this dog is unsuitable for you because it loves its owner, keeping it active often and being with it during the day.

 Further, this breed understands training easily and can get lots of tricks with proper training.